pjrclarke/snap/README.md

+# Snap! #
+Snap! is a fun filled, memory game.
+Players select two cards, if they match, it's a Snap!
+If not, the cards turn back around and you try again.
+They keep going until they have all 6 pairs.
+It's a good game for passing time, for having a bit of silliness and enjoying a user interface that is easy on the eyes and easy to use.

 color on the background a mixture called darker coral. text is lighter Alice.
 Inspired by Dragon Ball colors as I was watching this as I was making it.

 BUGS